-Option #3: Give Online via Credit or Debit Card
+Option #3: Give Online

 We accept credit and debit cards for the simple convenience of our people.
 We do not encourage credit purchases or debt as a lifestyle.
-If you are currently in credit card debt, or have had a history of debt problems, please do not use your credit card to give to New City.
+If you are currently in credit card debt, or have had a history of debt problems, please do not use your credit card to give to New City Church.

 How Can I Track My Giving

-- Log into your City account HERE
+- Create or log into your account HERE

 At New City we profess that everything we see and everything we have are owned by our Sovereign God and He provides according to His steadfast will and plan.
 (1 Chronicles 29.10-19, Psalm 24.1-2, Psalm 50.10-11)